liketurbo/gatsby-starter-material-emotion/README.md

 </p>

 <h1 align="center">
-  Gatsby Material-UI with Emotion Starter
+  Gatsby Starter of Material-UI with Emotion
 </h1>

 This starter includes [Material-UI](https://material-ui.com) boilerplate and configuration files along with the standard Gatsby configuration files.
 It provides a starting point for developing Gatsby apps with [Material-UI](https://material-ui.com).